MPedrazam/Number_Guessing_Game_DB-FreeCodeCamp_Relational_Database_5_course_project/README.md

 # Build a Number Guessing Game DB: FreeCodeCamp Relational Database course-project.

-This is the fifth requeried project in the FreeCodeCamp Relational Database Certification.
+These repository shows the results of the fifth required project in the FreeCodeCamp Relational Database Certification.

-The project aims to use Bash scripting, PostgreSQL, and Git to create a number guessing game that runs in the terminal and saves user information.
-Project information can be found [HERE](https://www.freecodecamp.org/learn/relational-database/build-a-number-guessing-game-project/build-a-number-guessing-game)
+In the project development it is used Bash language, PostgreSQL query language, and Git to create a "number guessing game" that runs in the terminal and saves user information into a database to be accesses in the following attempts.
+Information about the project and the requirements can be found [HERE](https://www.freecodecamp.org/learn/relational-database/build-a-number-guessing-game-project/build-a-number-guessing-game).

 The project task are: